fuzious/NoMoss/README.md

 You can see how Moss work on Stanford website - [Source](http://theory.stanford.edu/~aiken/publications/papers/sigmod03.pdf)

 ### Disadvantage of MOSS:
 Although this technique is awesome but it isn't perfect.
-As it harms some innocent canddates while some crimnals are able to escape.
+As it harms some innocent canddates while some criminals are able to escape.

 ### What is NoMoss?
 NoMoss is a technique to bypass MOSS, which has been developed on the firm belief of

 ```
-"No innocent should be hanged even though hundreds of crimnals are to be librated."
+"No innocent should be hanged even though hundreds of criminals are to be librated."
 ```

 ### How to use: